-Sacramento City Unified School District Board of Education will meet on the 1st and 3rd Thursdays of the month with Special Meetings called as needed.
+Sacramento City Unified School District Board of Education will meet on the 1st and 3rd Thursdays of the month with special meetings called as needed.
 Times and location are subject to change.
-There is only one regular Board meeting in the month of July.
+There is only one regular board meeting in the months of July and December.

 At regular Board of Education meetings, the public may address the Board on both agenda items and on items not listed on the agenda.
 Speakers may be called in the order that cards are received, or grouped by subject area.
 Comments are limited to two minutes with no more than 15 minutes allotted to the same item.
 At special meetings, the public may address the Board on items on the agenda only.